 - The costs of continuing failure to recognize and accept our responsibilities as the premier intelligence on the earth show in the climatalogical future we bequeath.
-Scroll down to the graphs beginning pg 15 for quick insight.
+Scroll through the paper or at least scan the graphs for quick insight.

 And what might we actually DO or do differently in light of the evidence we are interconnected.
 I’m thinking about applications because that, ultimately, will be what matters.

 Other GCP pages provide links to Scholarly and Professional resources, and excellent Newsletters.
 In addition we have a page that touches on the Philosophical sources and intuitions that give deeper meaning to our work.
 And there’s also our main list of links to others with similar ideas about the point of global consciousness.
 We would appreciate an email if you encounter a broken link or wish to recommend a site.